 Personal Growth in the Meantime

 While your divorce may be inevitable, so long as you are in it, why not try to relieve some of the suffering by improving your communication and conflict skills?
 These skills will benefit all of your future relationships, whether with partners, family or friends.
-There are plenty of excellent resources, including this Relationship Help toolkit.
+There are plenty of excellent resources, such as the conflict transformation toolkit, the Relationship Repair Game.

 Would you like help making the decision together?
 Read: The Decision to Divorce: A Mediator’s Role